Kaiwen-W/mac_setup/macOS/customisation.md

   - Turn on the 'default' sensor and the stacked temperature widgets
   - Module

     - Sensor to show -> Fans - Fastest fan

+    - Temperature
+      - Hottest CPU -> On
+      - Hottest GPU -> On

   - Widgets
     - Merge widgets -> On

+- Network -> Off
 - Battery
   - Add the horizontal battery
   - Widgets